risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 - **[RoR2EditorKit](https://github.com/risk-of-thunder/RoR2EditorKit)** - A package that currently hosts the node placer and an abundance of other Unity editor utilites.
 - **[R2API.Stages](https://thunderstore.io/package/RiskofThunder/R2API_Stages/)** - Not necessarily required but it is heavily urged to have your mod depend on this to make sure stages are implemented and balanced correctly, especially if you are making a variant.
 - **[R2API.Addressables](https://thunderstore.io/package/RiskofThunder/R2API_Addressables/)** and **[R2API.Director](https://thunderstore.io/package/RiskofThunder/R2API_Director/)** - Not required but it hosts the Monster / Interactable Pool Addressable Scriptable objects explained later in the tutorial.
 Feel free to make your own means of making pools.
+- **[R2API.Sound](https://thunderstore.io/package/RiskofThunder/R2API_Sound/)** - Not required but if you want to have custom music, it is required by this guide.
 - **[LocationsOfPrecipitation](https://github.com/JaceDaDorito/jace-locationsofprecipitation/tree/main) (AKA "LoP")** - Required to populate certain fields (like the teleporter) or use certain prefabs (like newt statues).
 However, if you made an alternative to this that is also completely fine.
 - Other usual Thunderkit project packages like **BepInEx** and **[RoR2MultiplayerHLAPI](https://thunderkit.thunderstore.io/package/RiskofThunder/RoR2MultiplayerHLAPI/)**.